ztjona/codeVita_S9_Z2/readme.md

 **To do** means that the challenge is pending to be tried.

 ## About the problems
-The cstatement of every problem was originally posted at the web site. https://practice.tcscodevita.com/
+The statement of every problem was originally posted at codevita web site. https://practice.tcscodevita.com/

 Additionally, the challenges are publicly available in several websites.

 ## Important tips about the contest